carlfranklin/MAUIDnr2/README.md

 }
 ```

-I've added a static `ObservableCollection<PlayList>`  called `Playlists`, which will contain all the playlists.
+Globals contains a static `ObservableCollection<PlayList>`  called `Playlists`, which will contain all the playlists.

-I've also added methods to load and save the playlists in the cache folder.
+I've also included methods to load and save the playlists in the cache folder.

 Add a new Razor Component to the *Pages* folder: